robomq/robomq.io/docs/one-one.md

 The same as producer, consumer needs to first connect to [robomq.io](http://www.robomq.io) broker.

 Then consumer will declare a queue.
 By default, the queue will be bound to the default exchange with the same binding key as its name.
-Auto-delete means after all consumers have finished consuming it, the queue will we deleted by broker.
+Auto-delete means after all consumers have finished consuming it, the queue will be deleted by broker.

 	channel.queue_declare(queue = queueName, auto_delete = True)